 Remember your margins

-To be a successful ecommerce seller, it is always important to remember your profit margins.
-Shipping usually represents one of the more significant expenses sellers incur, and if not properly evaluated you could wind up losing money on shipping.
+To run a successful ecommerce business, it is always important to remember your profit margins.
+Shipping usually represents one of the more significant expenses you incur, and if not properly evaluated you could wind up losing money on shipping.

 Set your shipping rates and methods

 Before you can ship your products, you first need to decide your pricing strategy when it comes to shipping.
 Below are some of the most common methods.
-Whichever one you choose should be intentional, and carefully thought out, to best keep as much profit margins as you can while also getting the most reliable shipping processes, and giving your customers a break when you can.
+Whichever one you choose should be intentional, and carefully thought out, to improve your profit margins while also getting the most reliable shipping processes, and giving your customers a break when you can.

 - Increase the prices of your products to cover the cost of shipping